mehulagg/gitlab/doc/development/fe_guide/editor_lite.md

 You can depend on other modules in your extensions.
 This organization helps keep the size of Editor Lite's core at bay by importing dependencies only when needed.

-Structurally, the complete implementation of Editor Lite can presented as this diagram:
+Structurally, the complete implementation of Editor Lite can be presented as this diagram:

 ```mermaid
 graph TD;